Basasuya/ogdf.js/README.md

 })
 ```

-To get default and current settings of layout parameters, you should use `layout.value()` function, it returns an object like:
+To get default and current settings of layout parameters, use `layout.value()`:

 ```JavaScript
 value = {